Our research team at Maryland

 Lab Director

-Dr. Jessica Magidson is an Associate Professor in the Clinical area in the Department of Psychology.
-In January 2023 she assumed the position as the Director of CESAR, the Center for Substance Use, Addiction & Health Research, in the College of Behavioral and Social Sciences (BSOS), and an MPower Professor, through the University of Maryland Strategic Partnership: MPowering the State.
+Dr. Jessica Magidson is an Associate Professor in the Clinical area in the Department of Psychology, the Director of CESAR--the Center for Substance Use, Addiction & Health Research--in the College of Behavioral and Social Sciences (BSOS), and an MPower Professor, through the University of Maryland Strategic Partnership: MPowering the State

 She received her PhD in Clinical Psychology from University of Maryland College Park in 2013 and completed her predoctoral clinical internship in Behavioral Medicine and postdoctoral fellowship in Global Psychiatry at Massachusetts General Hospital/Harvard Medical School, where she was also an Assistant Professor and Staff Psychologist prior to returning to UMD in 2018.

 In South Africa, she is leading a trial in partnership with University of Cape Town "Project Khanya" (R01DA056102; Magidson) to evaluate a stepped-care, peer-delivered intervention to improve HIV medication adherence and substance use in primary care in Cape Town, South Africa.
-She is also leading several NIH-funded projects in South Africa focusing on how to train community health workers to reduce stigma around substance use and mental health to improve engagement in TB and HIV care (R34MH122268; Magidson, Myers), how to develop a peer recovery coach model in HIV care in South Africa to reduce substance use stigma among providers and improve patient engagement in care (R21DA053212; Magidson, Myers), and how to support community health workers to deliver home-based mental health and HIV services (R21TW012347; Magidson, Myers, Carney).
+She is also leading an NIH-funded project with the South African Medical Research Council and Curtin University in Australia on how to support community health workers to deliver home-based mental health and HIV services (R21TW012347; Magidson, Myers, Carney).

 Education: